Maryland Department of Aging

 The Maryland Department of Aging (MDoA) is an administrative department of the Maryland state government responsible for providing supportive services to older Marylanders, adults with disabilities, their families and their caregivers.
 Since 2023, it has been led by Secretary Carmel Roques.

 History

 In 1959, Maryland established the State Coordinating Commission on the Problems of the Aging, which was later renamed to the Commission on the Aging in 1971.
 In 1975, the Commission on the Aging and the Governor's Coordinating Office on Problems of the Aging, established by Governor Marvin Mandel in the year prior, merged to form the Office of Aging.
 In July 1998, the Office of Aging was restructured as the Maryland Department of Aging.

 Structure

 Commission on Aging

 The Commission on Aging is tasked with reviewing and making recommendations for statewide programs and activities to the Secretary of Aging.
-It consists of thirteen members – eleven citizens and two nonvoting members (a state Senator, currently Benjamin F. Kramer; and a state Delegate, currently Kathy Szeliga) – who are appointed by the Governor of Maryland to four-year terms.
+It consists of thirteen members–eleven citizens and two nonvoting members–who are appointed by the Governor of Maryland to four-year terms.